Friday, January 17, 2020

 14) Also, check the labels for saturated fats.
 Eat a little.

-15) No supplements or vitamins, which tend to produce expensive urine.
+15) No supplements or vitamins, which only tend to produce expensive urine.
 No probiotics either because the results are questionable.

 16) Stay away from alcohol.
 OK, a maximum of a glass of wine per month.